-Arnold favoured a different approach to getting in a few additional repetitions than the conventional technique, which involves having a training partner assist with the concentric phase of the lift.
+Arnold favored a different approach to getting in a few additional repetitions than the conventional technique, which involves having a training partner assist with the concentric phase of the lift.

-Arnold would employ rest-pause sets to get in those last few reps without overusing his training partner.
+Arnold would employ almost no rest sets to get in those last few reps without overusing his training partner.

-In lifting, the term “negatives” refers to the eccentric part of the motion, when the load is lowered vertically against gravity.
+In lifting weights, the term “negatives” refers to the eccentric part of the motion, when the load is lowered vertically against gravity.

 Another hallmark of a negative or eccentric action is that the muscle is extending rather than shortening under strain.

 After a set, you may complete a few slow, controlled negatives with the help of an assistant or by carefully cheating the weight up.

 Supersets are a common method of training programs, and there are many variations you may try.

 One technique includes doing two sets of exercises targeting the same muscle area in rapid succession, maximizing the benefits of both sets.

 As an alternative, Arnold split loved supersets that worked for two muscles at once for the cardiovascular benefits and the huge pump they provided.